456dev/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

         If you are playing on 0.7 for the minecraft version 1.21.1 and older, please use the content tab for "1.21.1-0.7 and newer".
         The following documentation contains the legacy ME and RS bridge features which will be replaced with the next stable AP version.

-        The new ME and RS Bridge systems will eventually be back ported to 1.20.1 and 1.19.2 with 0.8.
+        The newer ME and RS Bridge system will eventually be back ported to 1.20.1 and 1.19.2 with 0.8.

     <div class="result" markdown>

-    ## Events

-    ### crafting
-    Fires when a crafting job starts or fails.
-    **Values:**
-    1. `success: boolean` Indicates whether a crafting job has successfully started or not
-    2. `message: string` A message about the status of the crafting job
-    These values are equivalent to the return values of [`craftItem()`](#craftitem).

-    ```lua linenums="1"
-    local event, success, message = os.pullEvent("crafting")
-    if success then
-        print("A crafting job has successfully started")
-    else
-        print("A crafting job has failed to start")
-    end
-    ```

-    !!!
-Warning
-    The `crafting` event will fire when the ME Bridge is connected to an active ME System that is performing crafting operations.
-These operations **need** to be started by the bridge itself!

-    ---

-    !!! tip
-    You can use the command `/advancedperipherals getHashItem` with an item in your hand to get the MD5 hash of the NBT tags of the item.
-An MD5 Hash can look like this `ae70053c97f877de546b0248b9ddf525`.

     ## Functions

     !!! info
     The item arguments(`item: table`) accepts our item filters, you can check the syntax of these filters [here](/../guides/filters).

     ### craftItem
     ```
-    craftItem(item: table[, craftingCpu: string]) -> boolean, err: string
+    craftItem(item: table) -> boolean
     ```

-    Tries to craft the provided `item`.
-If a `craftingCpu`'s name is provided then it will use that cpu to craft the `item`.
+    Tries to craft the provided `item`, returns true if it successfully starts crafting.

     #### Item Properties